Agent Types

 3. Regional affinity: Requests prefer agents in the same or nearby regions

 Note: Fallback to shared agents must be enabled in your endpoint settings.
-When disabled, requests will queue until an agent becomes available.
+When disabled, requests will queue until an agent becomes available or the queue timeout (30 seconds) is reached.

 Frequently Asked Questions